eclipse-archived/codewind-docs/docs/_documentations/mdt-che-setupregistries.md

 - Docker Hub:
     - Address: `docker.io`
     - Namespace: `<namespace>`
-    - Credentials: Docker Hub username and password or token access
+    - Credentials: Docker Hub user name and password or access token
     - **Note:** For Docker Hub, the `Namespace` value is likely to be your user name.
 - Quay.io:
     - Address: `https://quay.io`